hlascelles/karina_personal_website/_posts/notes/2025-01-01-thoughts-on-food.md

 Bananas are healthy instead of jelly in PB&J sandwich, but not instead of kiwis.

 I eat a lot of dairy and almost no sesamy seeds, so a creamy tahini sauce replacing a dairy one is great for me.
+I choose peanut butter over almond butter, because I eat a lot of almonds in other ways, but not peanuts.
 Farro, a type of wheat, would be super healthy if I'd eat it instead of pasta.
 But in reality, it doesn't dent my pasta consumption, it replaces other whole grains like buckwheat and millet.
 Since I'll keep eating wheat in a form of pasta, couscous, pitas, sourdough bread and an occasional baguette, I don't think I should be replacing buckwheat or millet with a healthy type of wheat grain.